rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

 4. **Submit Code**

+   - Create Task_2 branch in your repository.
-   - Create a PR with the Terraform code in a new repository.
+   - Create a PR with the Terraform code in your repository from task_2 repo to main.
    - (Optional) Set up a GitHub Actions (GHA) pipeline for the Terraform code.

 5. **Additional Tasks**